CodinGame/Contribute-Help/pages/contribute/chat.md

 - our contribute section
 - all the solutions

- Community moderators ensure community members respect the [Code of Conduct](/pages/contribute/coc.md) should be respected in all these places.
+ Community moderators ensure community members respect the [Code of Conduct](/pages/contribute/coc.md) in all these places.

 ## Moderation team